Investment mandate for CEO of Norges Bank Investment Management

-The methodology for calculation of the expected shortfall shall be presented to the Executive Board.
+The methodology for calculation of the expected shortfall shall be approved by the Executive Board.

 In situations with extreme market volatility which may provoke a breach of the limit, NBIM CEO shall without undue delay recommend measures to be decided upon by the Executive Board.

-i) Lending of securities is permitted, provided that NBIM ensures that adequate security is provided for the loan.
-Securities lent shall not exceed 20 per cent of the net asset value of the investment portfolio.
+i.
+Lending of securities is permitted, provided that NBIM ensures that adequate security is provided for the loan.
+Securities lent, including obligations to lend, shall not exceed 20 per cent of the net asset value of the investment portfolio.

 Ownership in a single listed real estate company shall not exceed 30 per cent.

 3.3.2 Non-listed real estate portfolio